 - ascites (fluid buildup in your abdomen) with bloating

-Again, it is possible to have no specific symptoms in early or late stage ovarian cancer.
-If you do start experiencing some early symptoms of ovarian cancer and later have more advanced symptoms, schedule an appointment with your doctor.
+Again, it’s possible to have no specific symptoms in early or late stage ovarian cancer.
+If you do start experiencing some early symptoms of ovarian cancer and later have more advanced symptoms, schedule an appointment with a doctor.

 - Age.
 Age is one of the primary risk factors.
 Younger people do get ovarian cancer, but it’s less common.
 Ovarian cancer diagnoses are most common between ages

 - Chronic inflammation.
 Chronic inflammation conditions of the reproductive system, such as endometriosis and pelvic inflammatory disease, may increase the risk.